 function to generate the image URL for the current page at the appropriate size and with the desired transformations.

-The image referenced by its Cloudinary public ID will be transformed using a blur effect and text overlays for the title and description of the page.
+The following middleware generate the URL of the Open Graph image for the current page based on the Cloudinary public ID of the image and transform it using a blur effect and text overlays for the title and description of the page.

-// Grab the current page entry and site title from the page data.const { entry, siteTitle } = Astro.locals.starlightRoute
+export const onRequest = defineRouteMiddleware((context) => { // Grab the current page entry and site title from the page data. const { entry, siteTitle } = context.locals.starlightRoute

-// Get the URL of the generated image for the current page.const ogImageUrl = getCldOgImageUrl({ // The public ID of the image in Cloudinary. src: 'og-background', // A blur transformation to apply to the image. blur: '1000', // Text overlays to add to the image. overlays: [ { text: { // Add the title of the current page as text. text: entry.data.title, // Style the title text. color: '#020617', fontFamily: 'Lato', fontSize: 80, fontWeight: 'bold', }, // Position the title with some padding. crop: 'fit', position: { y: -50 }, width: 1000, }, { text: { // Add the description of the current page as text. text: entry.data.description || siteTitle, // Style the description. color: '#020617', fontFamily: 'Lato', fontSize: 55, fontWeight: 'bold', }, // Position the description below the title. position: { y: 50 }, crop: 'fit', width: 1000, }, ],})---
+// Get the URL of the generated image for the current page. const ogImageUrl = getCldOgImageUrl({ // The public ID of the image in Cloudinary. src: 'og-background', // A blur transformation to apply to the image. blur: '1000', // Text overlays to add to the image. overlays: [ { text: { // Add the title of the current page as text. text: entry.data.title, // Style the title text. color: '#020617', fontFamily: 'Lato', fontSize: 80, fontWeight: 'bold', }, // Position the title with some padding. crop: 'fit', position: { y: -50 }, width: 1000, }, { text: { // Add the description of the current page as text. text: entry.data.description || siteTitle, // Style the description. color: '#020617', fontFamily: 'Lato', fontSize: 55, fontWeight: 'bold', }, // Position the description below the title. position: { y: 50 }, crop: 'fit', width: 1000, }, ], })

 To learn more about all the available options and transformations, check out the getCldOgImageUrl